Houston Truck Accident Lawyer

 Preserve Evidence, If Possible

 Some accident victims require emergency medical treatment and will not be able to take pictures of the accident scene or preserve evidence.
 However, forensic evidence is very important in a truck accident case and determining the extent of the defendant’s negligence.
 Evidence like vehicle damage, skid marks, debris, and data from the truck’s computer could prove invaluable in truck accident claims.
 If possible, take pictures of some of this evidence while waiting for the police to arrive.

 In cases involving serious injuries or wrongful death, we often have response teams that can dispatch to the accident scene and conduct a thorough investigation on your behalf.
 Detailed data and measurements can prove valuable for accident reconstruction and other evidence that your attorney can use in a trial.

 Contact a Houston Truck Crash Lawyer

 As soon as you’re feeling well enough, contact an attorney with experience in truck accident law.
 Attorney Brian White can visit you wherever you’re most comfortable, whether it’s your hospital room or at home.
 Let him provide you with a free case evaluation and help you determine your next steps.
-Hire someone with extensive experience litigating trucking cases who can aggressively protect your right to compensation.
+Our law firm has extensive experience litigating trucking cases and we can aggressively protect your right to maximum compensation.

 Why Do 18 Wheeler Truck Accidents Happen?

 Commercial motor vehicle operators require specialized training in safety and follow strict regulations regarding their hours, vehicle maintenance, and more, specified by federal laws.
 Unfortunately, our nation has a trucker shortage and businesses often put their profit margins ahead of worker and public safety.

 The FMCSA maintains that the leading cause of truck accidents is driver error.
 It cites fatigue, illicit substance use, and log book violations as some of the most common causes of crashes involving 18-wheelers.
 Other causes of crashes include improper maintenance, tire blowouts, and inclement weather conditions.
 Often, a combination of these factors comes into play in a commercial truck accident.